SkyWalker541/Retroid-Pocket-Classic-Overlays/README.md

+***Overlay requests are not guaranteed to be created.
+Requests are purely based on my available time, and my interest in creating said request.
+Remember, this is all free of charge***

 ***If you need help understanding how overlays work, and how to install them, please take a look at Russ' (RetroGameCorps) guide:***

 https://retrogamecorps.com/2024/09/01/guide-shaders-and-overlays-on-retro-handhelds/